 In 2017 we introduced our Tŷ Hafan running clubs, a series of 8k, 15k and 10k runs on the three Sunday's before the half marathon in Bute Park, Cardiff.
 We'll be looking to run these again in the lead up to next years event as they're a great way to meet other runners and train at the same time.

 We'll be providing plenty of support on the day including our group selfie outside the Tŷ Hafan tent in the event village, a race day cheer squad on Albany Road and post-race pizza back at the tent.

 There's also the opportunity to visit Tŷ Hafan in the lead up to the event for a tour of the hospice to see how your support is making a difference to life-limited children and their families.
 Whatever your fundraising target, we'll help you reach it with a dedicated support team sending out regular communications in the lead up to the event along with hints and tips on fundraising and we'll even kit you out with a stylish running vest.

-Then we would love to hear from you!
-For more information about taking part in this year's Cardiff Half Marathon in support of Tŷ Hafan please email firstname.lastname@example.org or call 02920 532 284.
-Alternatively, please feel free to pop in for a cup of tea here at our head office in Sully
+Then we would love to hear from you.
+For more information about taking part in next years Cardiff Half Marathon please email firstname.lastname@example.org or call 02920 532 284.
+Alternatively, please feel free to pop in for a cup of tea here at our head office in Sully.